 The Dwarven Mountain: A great summit run through with dwarven cities, halls, mines and vaults, where several dwarf deities dwell.
 The dwarf-holds of Durinn, Dvalinn and Motsognir are found here around the mountain.

 The Cave of Neidhohle: Former lair of the giant-turned-dragon Fafner, now an underground maze full of monsters and lost treasures.

 The Western Fire: An enclave of fire giants that guard a portal to their homeland of Muspelheim.

 The Bog: A vast mix of swamps, marshes and reedy lakes where lizardfolk tribes dwell under the watchful eye of their deity Semuanya.
 A few scattered outlaws also hide here.

 The Caverns Of Madness: An underdark expanse where creatures fall under the thrall of either the beholder deity Gzemnid or the illithid hide mind deity Ilsensine.

-The Palace of Judgement: A single giant arcology of Chinese bureaucracies, grainaries, stables serving the Ten Courts of Law, the Eighteen Hells and celestials under the deity Yen-Wang-Yeh and the Chinese Celestial Bureaucracy.
-It is patrolled by various creature of Asian myth: oni, foo creatures, dragons, rakshasa, spirit centipedes and stone golems.
+The Palace of Judgement: A single giant arcology of Chinese bureaucracies, granaries, stables serving the Ten Courts of Law, the Eighteen Hells and celestials under the deity Yen-Wang-Yeh and the Chinese Celestial Bureaucracy.
+It is patrolled by various creatures of Asian myth: oni, foo creatures, dragons, rakshasa, spirit centipedes and stone golems.

 The Laboratory: Endless technical archives and “steampunk” workshops where human workers experiment and build devices under the inspiration of Tvastar, the Vedic deity of artifice and science.